department-of-veterans-affairs/vets-website/va-gov/pages/housing-assistance/index.md

     - url: /pension/
       title: <b>Pension Benefits</b>
       description: See if you qualify for pension benefits as a wartime Veteran or a surviving spouse or child.
+    - url: /careers-employment/vocational-rehabilitation/
+      title: Vocational Rehabilitation and Employment (VR&E)
+      description: If your service-connected disability limits your ability to work or prevents you from working, find out if you can get VR&E benefits and services—like help exploring employment options and getting more training if required.
+    - url: /life-insurance/
+      title: <b>Life Insurance</b>
+      description: Explore your life insurance options and find out how to apply as a Servicemember, Veteran, or family member.
 social:
   - heading: Connect with Us
     admin: Veterans Benefits Administration